• Skip to primary navigation

 • For NYC Residents

-You are here: Home / NYC Walks: Lower Manhattan
+You are here: Home / NYC Free / NYC Walks: Lower Manhattan - 400 Years of History in a Day

-waking tour lower manhattanExperience 400 years of New York City history in this one-day walking tour of Lower Manhattan, including museums, parks, a carousel, the chance to spend time with the world’s most famous woman, the Statue of Liberty, and trace your family’s roots at Ellis Island
+waking tour lower manhattanExperience 400 years of New York City history in this one-day walking tour of Lower Manhattan, including museums, parks, a carousel, the chance to spend time with the world’s most famous woman, and trace your family’s roots.

 This is one of several one-day family-friendly itineraries from NYC on the Cheap, focusing on FREE, budget-friendly and family-friendly things to see and do in the greatest city on the planet.